vidoh89/general_web_scraper/README.md

-I'd be glad to create a GitHub description based on your code and comments, incorporating the best aspects of previous responses and addressing identified issues:

 **Web Scraper using Requests and Beautiful Soup**

 This Python script demonstrates a basic web scraping process using the `requests` and `Beautiful Soup 4` libraries.
 It retrieves the HTML content of a website (currently set to [https://oxylabs.io/blog](https://oxylabs.io/blog)) and parses the structure to extract specific elements.